-If you are trying to find a shower door for smaller bathrooms but don’t want to compromise on aesthetic appeals, folding doors are for you.
+If you are trying to find a shower door for smaller bathrooms but don’t want to compromise on aesthetic appeal, folding doors are for you.
 These classy and elegant doors bring new life into the dullest of bathroom designs.

 One of the glass panels is fixed to the wall whereas others are free to fold over flexible hinges.
-This door design is a bit more expensive than the conventional swing doors.
+This door design is a bit more expensive than conventional swing doors.

 4. Fixed Bathroom Doors

 Fixed bathroom doors are installed to separate an area with aesthetically appealing doors.
 They are mostly used in highly modern restrooms and powder rooms.
 Once the glass panels are screwed into fixtures, they do not move.

 Fixed doors are suitable for larger bathrooms so if you are finding a suitable option for smaller bathrooms this may not meet your needs.
 Homeowners look for different textures and designs to enhance the aesthetic appeal of fixed glass doors.
 Tinted glass is very popular these days.

 Any of the above-mentioned door types can be made into a framed version.
 Framed shower doors are highly popular these days.
 Metal strips are installed around the borders of every glass panel to give a defined look.

 The strips can be made up of aluminum that is not affected by moisture or any other composite material.
 When you are looking to add extra elegance to your bathrooms, invest your money in framed shower doors.

 You must have grasped the idea from the aptly given name of frameless shower doors.
 Any of the door designs can be manufactured into a frameless version.
 You will find frameless doors in most of the bathrooms as they have been used for decades.

 It is suitable for people who prefer the appeal of plain glass over any framed version.
 Frameless shower doors are affordable and easy to maintain as compared to framed doors.